AzharMehmood4/MAD-Fall25/README.md

 # **MAD-Fall25 — All Repositories**

 Welcome to the **MAD-Fall25 (Mobile Application Development)** collection!
-This page contains **Quiz 1, Assignment 1, Assignment 2, and Midterm** projects.
+This page contains **Quiz 1, Assignment 1, Assignment 2, Assignment 3, Assignment 4 and Midterm**.

 ---